A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Introduction

-Cao and Wang used a similar strategy in \cite{cao_ill-posedness_2024} to relate \eqref{ddagger} to the two dimensional Lagrangian mean curvature equation:

-with $VId$ being an error term of lower order, $\Theta$ being the phase function $\Theta: \overline{\Omega}\rightarrow (-\pi,\pi)$.
-The solutions to the above equations are very weak in the distributional sense; improving the regularity of $v\in C^{1,\alpha}$ in \eqref{ddagger} leads to a corresponding improvement in the regularity of these very weak solutions.

-In the background of flexibility and very weak solutions to the above geometric equations, as motivated by obtaining higher regularity flexible solutions to \eqref{ddagger}, we focus on the algebraic aspect of reducing the rank $1$ symmetric (i.e. primitive, see the following notion) matrices, in the decomposition, which results in reducing the number of \textit{`steps'} on each \textit{`stage'} in convex integration, and consequently improving the regularity.
+Motivated by obtaining flexible solutions with higher-regularity to \eqref{ddagger} and \eqref{NK}, we use an elliptic system to reduce the number of rank-one matrices in the decomposition, thereby decreasing the steps in each stage of convex integration and improving regularity.